Jamieegoodnight/my-components-/README.md

 # my-components-
-Modular code for me and, if you find this, I guess you too!
+Modular code in vanilla JS for me and, if you find this, I guess you too!